osquery/osquery/docs/wiki/deployment/file-integrity-monitoring.md

 The two areas below that are relevant to FIM are the scheduled query against `file_events` and the added `file_paths` section.
 The `file_events` query is scheduled to collect all of the FIM events that have occurred on any files within the paths specified within `file_paths` on a five minute interval.
 At a high level this means events are buffered within osquery and sent to the configured _logger_ every five minutes.

+**Note:** You cannot match recursively inside a path.
+For example `/Users/%%/Configuration.conf` is not a valid wildcard.

 ## Example FIM Config

 ```json